The Timber Press Guide to Vegetable Gardening in the Pacific Northwest - Paperback

 by Lorene Edwards Forkner (Author)

-How to grow your own food in the Pacific Northwest
+Learn how to grow your own food in the Pacific Northwest with this handy guide!

 This must-have book is for gardeners in Oregon, Washington, southeastern Alaska, and British Columbia.